Natural ways to calm speaking anxiety: nervous system tools you can use anywhere

 Orienting

 Whatever your inhale is, let the exhale last longer, for example inhale 4, exhale 6 or 8.
 Longer exhales stimulate the parasympathetic brake via the vagus nerve.
-Use it quietly while others speak.
+You may like to try it quietly while others speak.

 Micro-routines for real venues